RiscadoA/planifie/README.md

 So where do tasks fit in here?
 Tasks are used to represent goals you want to achieve on some topic.
 They are stored in a list with checkboxes for each task.
-Tasks must have a title and can have a title, a due/completion date, a description or even sub-tasks.
+Tasks must have a title and can have a due/completion date, a description or even sub-tasks.
 Here is an example `## Tasks` section:

 ```md
 ## Tasks